stars-labs/heco-chain-docs/en-us/Announcement.md

 Dear users

 Both the applications and assets in the HECO ecology are increasingly abundant.
 HECO communities and Huobi Wallet have jointly launched the " Amazing Mining Thursday on HECO".
-During the event, users can get higher income through deposit and borrowL, with APY up to 30%.
+During the event, users can get higher income through deposit and borrow, with APY up to 30%.
 Click on the link to join the mining during the " Amazing Mining Thursday on HECO":

 Earn from both deposit and borrow.